 Mozzarella is a fresh Italian pasta filata cheese prized for its stretch, mild milky flavor, and clean melt.
 It tops pizza, fills lasagna, and anchors caprese salads around the world.

 When you run out or need an alternative, the right substitute depends on how you plan to use it.
-We tested eight options across pizza, baked pasta, and cold dishes to rank them among our full library of cheese swap guides.
+Our cheese swap library ranks eight options across pizza, baked pasta, and cold dishes.

 In This Article